Null Models and Community Detection in Multi-Layer Networks: Multi-layer null models: estimation and selection

 We represent an undirected multi-layer graph as $G=\{V,E\}$, where the vertex set $V$ consists of $N$ vertices representing the entities and the edge set $E$ consists of edges of $M$ different types representing the different relations.
-Hence the multi-layer network has $M$ network layers on the set $V$.
 We define the adjacency matrix $A^{(m)}$ corresponding to the $m$th network layer as follows: